United Reformed Church

 The ecumenical scene differs in England, Scotland and Wales and as a consequence, the URC interacts with a variety of umbrella bodies.

-• Churches Together in Britain and Ireland (CTBI), spans all three nations (and the Republic of Ireland).
-CTBI produces the material each year for the Week of Prayer for Christian Unity, as well as annual Lent resources.
+• Churches Together in Britain and Ireland (CTBI) spans all three nations (and the Republic of Ireland).
+CTBI produces the material each year for the Week of Prayer for Christian Unity, and other practical resources for churches.

 In England